-Brake Failure in Car Accidents
+Brake Failure In Car Accidents

 Auto accidents usually occur because one or more driver was negligent in some way while out on the road.
 Some of the more obvious ones to identify is speeding, ignoring traffic signals, failing to signal and things of the sort.
 But there are also more difficult acts of negligence that are harder to prove such as the malfunction of a vehicle.
 Typically an insurance adjuster, sometimes with the help of the police report, eyewitnesses, and physical evidence will determine fault but if the adjuster is incapable of doing so, a judge will need to step in.
-If you have been in a vehicle accident, contact a Sacramento car accident attorney immediately, especially if it was because of brake failure in the car you were driving.
+If you have been in a vehicle accident, contact a Sacramento car accident attorney at The Weinberger Law Firm immediately, especially if it was because of brake failure in the car you were driving.

 Brakes are the most important safety systems on your vehicle so make sure to maintain it before there becomes a problem.
 The connection between a product defect and a collision is not always obvious which is why an attorney could help.
 There are a variety of causes of brake failure such as:

-- the power brake booster lost power assist due to a loss of engine vacuum or “hot spots” have developed on the brake drums or rotors which are resistant to the friction needed for the brakes to work properly.
+- The power brake booster lost power assist due to a loss of engine vacuum, or “hot spots” have developed on the brake drums or rotors which are resistant to the friction needed for the brakes to work properly.

 It is the responsibility of the driver to maintain his or her brakes to guarantee safety for everyone on the road.
 However, in some instances a driver may not be liable for the brake failure.